hankerkuo/Thesis_KSH/chapters/Related Work.md

 ## 2.4.
 Non-Maximum Suppression (NMS)
 In the test stage of an object detector, the output object probability larger than a decided threshold will be considered a positive detection result.
 There will be a massive amount of duplicated bounding boxes for a single object, to eliminate the duplicated ones and keep the most-likely one, we often perform Non-Maximum Suppression (NMS).

 Equation 2.4.1 shows the process of NMS, NMS first arranges all of the detection results according to their probability score (ScoreB) of having an object in descending order.
-Let M be the result with the highest score, compare the results B having less score than M, if the Intersection over Union (IoU) between M’s bounding box and B’s bounding box is greater than a specific threshold  , then the score of B will be set to zero, or to say remove the detection result of B, else if the IoU is smaller than  , B will remain there.
+Let M be the result with the highest score, compare the results B having less score than M, if the Intersection over Union (IoU) between M’s bounding box and B’s bounding box is greater than a specific threshold Ωtest, then the score of B will be set to zero, or to say remove the detection result of B, else if the IoU is smaller than Ωtest, B will remain there.
 This process performs iteratively until the detection result with the lowest score has been checked.
 Figure 2.6 gives an example of bounding box removal.

 ![equation2.4.1](pics/equation2.4.1.png)